 For example, if you have a website about music and it contains copyrighted videos, you should avoid serving ads via Adsense on your site.
 This applies to all copyrighted content whether they are videos, images, music and others.

-If you run an English website, feel free to skip.
-Otherwise, you may need to take a closer look on what Google allows on this matter.
+If you run an English website, feel free to skip it.
+Otherwise, you may need to take a closer look at what Google allows on this matter.
 The Adsense program supports a few more languages other than English, which you can find here.
-If your language is not in the list, then Google won’t have any contextual ads to display in your site.
+If your language is not on the list, then Google won’t have any contextual ads to display on your site.

 Above everything, Google prioritizes user experience.
-Providing users with relevant content is also the way to increase user engagement and traffic.
-Other than creating high quality content, you should also ensure that your website is not deceptive or tricking users when it comes to ad placements.
+Providing users with relevant content is also a way to increase user engagement and traffic.
+Other than creating high-quality content, you should also ensure that your website is not deceptive or tricking users when it comes to ad placements.

 Ad layouts that motivate invalid clicks, draw unnatural attention, and ad units that aren’t labelled properly can put your website at risk.
 Make sure that ads are not placed adjacent to any games or photos, as that can encourage invalid clicks.
 Moreover, you should keep in mind to label ad units with ‘Advertisements’ and ‘Sponsored Links’ to avoid creating any sort of confusion.